galenscovell/Flicker/README.md

 Flicker-libgdx
 ======

-Full-fledged graphical roguelike coded in Java with Libgdx/OpenGL.
-Work in progress with numerous features added daily.
+Flicker is a graphical roguelike game for Android and Desktop that is coded in Java with Libgdx.
+It's currently a Work in progress with numerous features added regularly.

 <b>Current Features:</b>
 ======